AkshDesai04/Family-Tree/README.md

     Each persons card should be created dynamically by reading from a CSV file Each card should be clickable
-    On clicking a card, it’s profile page should come up

 Profile page